Passive Beam Shaping via Binary-Coded Apertures: 3D-Printed ``Inkwell'' Prototypes and Stencil-Based Fabrication

-Using the common printing-and-deposition workflow described in this section, we fabricate three prototype classes that correspond directly to the theoretical constructs in Sections~\ref{sec:problem_mask} and \ref{sec:grating_optim}.
-The prototypes are realized by (i) printing the inkwell base (and a matching stencil), (ii) applying a continuous copper-foil ground plane to the rear face, and (iii) depositing conductive paint into selected inkwells.
-The stencil restricts deposition to ON wells for all designs.
+Using the common printing-and-deposition workflow, we fabricate three prototype classes which correspond to the designs analyzed in Sections~\ref{sec:problem_mask} and~\ref{sec:grating_optim}.
+Each prototype is realized by (i) 3D-printing the inkwell base (and a matching stencil), (ii) applying a continuous copper ground plane to the rear face, and (iii) depositing conductive paint into the selected inkwells.
+For mask-coded designs, the stencil confines deposition to the intended ON locations to improve pattern fidelity and repeatability.

-The full-grid (all-ON) reference reflector is shown in Fig.~\ref{fig:full_grid_reflector}(b), where all $35\times 35$ wells are metallized.
-This prototype realizes a uniform reflective aperture on the fixed $d_0=2.5~\mathrm{mm}$ scaffold and provides the baseline specular/reference response used to validate the measurement setup.

-For fixed-aperture 1-bit spatial masking (Section~\ref{sec:problem_mask}), the lattice remains fixed ($d_0=2.5~\mathrm{mm}$) and beam control is achieved by metallizing a subset of wells to implement $b_m\in\{0,1\}$.
-In the model, this corresponds to \eqref{eq:pb_sum}, where the binary sequence gates the per-cell phasors in the coherent sum.
-In hardware, the same effect is realized via stencil-guided deposition where exposed wells are filled with conductive paint (ON) and covered wells remain unpainted (OFF).
+The all-ON reference reflector in Fig.~\ref{fig:full_grid_reflector}(b) metallizes all $35\times 35$ wells and serves as a baseline specular/reference response for measurement validation.
+For fixed-aperture 1-bit spatial masking, the distance remains fixed at $d_0=2.5~\mathrm{mm}$ and beam control is achieved by metallizing a subset of wells according to the designed binary mask.
+For diffraction-order steering, beam (lobe) placement is achieved by metallizing columns with a uniform effective spacing $\delta$, with each active column replicated across rows to form a periodic 2-D pattern.

-For uniform-period diffraction-order steering (Section~\ref{sec:grating_optim}), beam (lobe) steering is achieved by selecting a uniform inter-column spacing $\delta$ such that the desired diffraction order satisfies \eqref{eq:order_condition} (with $\delta$ computed from \eqref{eq:delta_star_n}).
-Practically, we metallize full columns of wells and replicate each active column across all rows.

-Fig.~\ref{fig:combined_prototypes} shows fabricated 3D-printed passive reflector prototypes for two representative steering configurations, $(\theta_I,\theta_T)=(30^\circ,-60^\circ)$ and $(\theta_I,\theta_T)=(45^\circ,-10^\circ)$.
-For each angle pair, the figure contrasts a fixed-aperture 1-bit spatial mask with a uniform-period diffraction-order design, both implemented on the same inkwell substrate using a low-complexity, fabrication-friendly process.
-Although both approaches target the same reflection angles, they differ fundamentally in the mechanism by which the aperture is activated.
-These prototypes are used in the following section to experimentally validate the proposed beam-control methods through $60$~GHz azimuthal measurements.
+Fig.~\ref{fig:combined_prototypes} shows fabricated prototypes for two representative steering configurations, $(\theta_I,\theta_T)=(30^\circ,-60^\circ)$ and $(\theta_I,\theta_T)=(45^\circ,-10^\circ)$, comparing spatial-mask and diffraction-order realizations on the same inkwell platform.
+These prototypes are used in Section \ref{sec:results} to validate the proposed beam-control methods through $60.48$~GHz azimuthal sweeps.